cerbio/codeready/README.md

 __Note that once the workspace is stopped the Websphere (wasbase) container is stopped too and it does loose the configuration applied.__

 The configuration must be done again:
 - Execute the _Deploy_  command to redeploy the application: the  _'work/config'_ is maintined in a persisted volume and maintains the artifacts produced before the workspace has been stopped.
+The same applies to any properties file stored in the /etc/websphere folder backed by a persistent volume.